 The Wall Street Journal has also written about this research.
 You can find an article by Avery Johnson on the first page of the July 3, 2007 edition:

-If you have an experience you would like to report about statins in general or an ALS-like syndrome in particular, please write about it here.
+If you have an experience you would like to report about statins in general or an ALS-like syndrome in particular, please write about it here or make a report directly to MedWatch.
 We will pass on your case report to the FDA.
+We always appreciate you voting for this post at the top of the page.